enyosolutions/health-check-sch/README.md

 - `$USER`: the current user running the cron command is used to create a tag named `user=$USER`
 - the jobs schedule and the hosts timezone is used to set the checks schedule

+### Job execution
+`sch` takes over the role of the shell.
+Jobs not containing the `JOB_ID` environment variable are directly executed with `os.system`.
+For `sch` managed jobs:
+- `sch` will start with pinging `/start` endpoint of the check
+- os.sytem executes the command
+- depending on the exit code, it will ping for success or ping the `/fail` end point on failure

 ## Development environment
 ### Setup environment
 ``` console